aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/copy-from-template/_index.md

 ﻿---
-title: "Copy all styles from the source document to the target document"
+title: "Copy all styles from the source document to the target document online"
-second_title: " online"
 articleTitle: "Copy all styles from the source document to the target document"
 linktitle: "Copy all styles from the source document to the target document"
 type: docs